my1396/R-Notes/docs/0300-bookdown.md

     `collapse` specifies a level to expand to by default, aka at `#`, `##`, or `###`.

-    I suggest ollapsing at level 2.
+    I suggest collapsing at level 2.
 This way, you get a good overview of what each major topic (level 1 heading) includes, without showing the most detailed items.

     - `collapse: subsection`: At startup, the toc will collapse at the level 2 headings.
 As you go to one specific subsection, the content inside will expand.
 You can see level 3 headings. ✅
     - `collapse: section`: At startup, the toc will collapse at the level 1 headings, which keeps the appearance concise.
 However, a side effect is that level 3 headings will never be displaied when navigating to a specific level 2 heading.

 bookdown 中文书籍 `_output.yml` 范例: <https://github.com/yihui/bookdown-chinese/blob/96d526572f0c6648d06c2d4bebf57c5fb4eafce3/_output.yml>

 - You can set up a **tex template**.